A Murder of Crows (film): Plot

-Lawson Russell narrates his story from prison.
-He is a New Orleans criminal defense lawyer who has had a crisis of conscience while defending wealthy childhood friend Thurman Parks III.
+Lawson Russell is a New Orleans criminal defense lawyer who has had a crisis of conscience while defending wealthy childhood friend Thurman Parks III.
 Parks denies charges of the rape and murder of a stripper.
 Russell is involved with Parks' and Judge Wiley Banning's conspiracy to have the charges dismissed.
 Russell, however, knowing Thurman is guilty, attempts to recuse himself from the case.
 Judge Banning refuses to accept Russell's recusal and threatens to end his career.
 Russell enters court and accuses Parks, resulting in a mistrial.
 Judge Banning has Russell disbarred for life.

-Thirteen months later, Russell has retired to Key West as a fishing guide and decides to write a book about his experience.
+13 months later, Russell has retired to Key West as a fishing guide and decides to write a book about his experience.
 He suffers from perpetual writer's block.
-He befriends Marlowe, an elderly former teacher and recent widower who asks him to read his manuscript.
-Attempting to return the manuscript, Russell encounters detective Goethe, who informs Russell that Marlowe has died leaving no next of kin.
+He befriends Christopher Marlowe, a widower and retired teacher who asks him to read his manuscript.
+Attempting to return the manuscript, Russell encounters Detective Goethe, who informs Russell that Marlowe has died leaving no next of kin.
 Russell decides to pass the book off as his own.
 It becomes a huge success, giving Russell fame and a luxurious lifestyle.
-Russell begins a sexual relationship with his book's publisher, Janine.
+Russell begins a sexual relationship with his book's publisher, Janine DeVrie.

-Detective Clifford Dubose receives a copy of Russell's book from an anonymous sender and realizes that the murders in the book are identical to the real-life deaths of five attorneys that were written off as accidents or suicides.
+Detective Clifford Dubose receives a copy of Russell's book from an anonymous sender and realizes that the murders in the book are identical to the real-life deaths of 5 attorneys that were written off as accidents or suicides.
 Russell is arrested and charged with the murder of the attorneys.
 He hires his former colleague Elizabeth Pope to defend him and tells her about Marlowe and the manuscript.
 She doesn't believe him and drops him as a client.
 Dubose searches Russell's home and finds hidden pictures of all the dead attorneys.
 Russell realizes he is being framed and goes on the run.